There’s no doubt about it. Rooftop gardens are trending and with good reason. They’re gorgeous, cost efficient, and good for the environment.

 Aesthetic and Recreational Benefits

-First and foremost, let’s begin with the obvious: rooftop gardens can drastically enhance the visual appeal and utility of a building.
+Let’s begin with the obvious: rooftop gardens can drastically enhance the visual appeal and utility of any building.

-Not only do they allow you to create beautiful, aesthetically pleasing spaces, they also offer the opportunity to create areas where people can relax, unwind, and enjoy the outdoors.
+Not only do these gardens enable you to create beautiful, aesthetically pleasing spaces, they also offer the opportunity to create areas where people can relax, unwind, and even work outdoors.

-Rooftop gardens can provide big benefits from an architectural perspective.
+Rooftop gardens provide substantial benefits from an architectural perspective.

 Positive Environmental Impact